Flutterwave/Node-v3/documentation/beneficiary.md

 ## Create a beneficiary

-This describes how to create a transfer beneficiary
+This section describes how to create a transfer beneficiary.

 ```javascript